-DoDI 1000.04 required the designation of voting assistance officers at every level of command, including the installation level, to coordinate the programs conducted by subordinate units and tenant commands.
-Although the Installation Voting Assistance Officer (IVAO) retains the responsibilities outlined in DoDI 1000.04 and in your Service-specific instruction, the IVAO's role in the day-to-day operations of the installation voter assistance office will be determined by each of the Services.
+DoDI 1000.04 requires the designation of voting assistance officers at every level of command, including the installation level, to coordinate the programs conducted by subordinate units and tenant commands.
+Although the Installation Voting Assistance Officer (IVAO) retains the responsibilities outlined in DoDI 1000.04 and in your Service-specific instruction, the IVAO's role in the day-to-day operations of the Installation Voter Assistance Office will be determined by each of the Services.